 The bottom line?

 Track your nutrient intake along with your exercise for a few weeks.

 Are you eating enough to support your exercise routine?
 Are you eating significantly more than needed for your activity level?
 Apps like MyFitnessPal, 8fit, MyPlate and Noom can help you easily track your meals and exercise.
-If you want a little more guidance or help getting started, consider scheduling a consultation with a dietitian or a fitness nutrition expert, available at many gyms.
+Consider scheduling a consultation with a dietitian or a fitness nutrition expert at many gyms if you want a little more guidance or help getting started.
 Enjoy the process and learn what your body needs to function at peak performance.